 If you’ve fallen behind with your portfolio design, or just need a new portfolio in general, this is a great opportunity to create something using trendy techniques and visuals.

 A modern portfolio using design trends can make a great impression.
-Not only can a good portfolio design show off your work and what you do, but the portfolio itself is also a representation of your skills—so design wisely!
-Here’s a look at some of our favorite portfolio design trends for 2018.
+A portfolio is also a representation of your skills — so design wisely!
+Here’s a look at some of our favorite portfolio design trends for 2019.

 Plenty of Space